fmaymone/timeslot-api/doc/social_activity.md

 The most activities are also connected to an user (isn't required at all), called as:
 * Actor (the user who makes the activity)
+* Foreign (the relationship target who belongs to the activity target, e.g. "Creator")

-These 3 basic relations are the "meta data" of each activity.
+These 5 basic relations are the "meta data" of each activity.

 ## Re-Build: Topics, Follower, Followings, Activities, Feeds